svshriyansh/Vouch-Digital/README.md

 ## Features

 - User will be able to signup by providing the details
 - After successful signup users will be able to login with their username and password
-- User should be able to add new contact details in bulk and one by one.
+- User will be able to add new addressbook details in bulk format or one by one.
 - User can also see existing user address details.
+- User can delete existing user address details.

 ## Tech

-This project uses a number of open source projects to work properly some of them are:

 - [Node.js](https://nodejs.org/en/) - evented I/O for the backend.
 - [Mongoose](https://mongoosejs.com) - Mongoose provides a straight-forward, schema-based solution.